cloudnativenow/heracles-docs/docs/workshop-installation-guide.md

    | Occultus      | green  |
    | ElasticSearch | green  |

-## Check HLA Package Versions your NOW Instance
+## Check HLA Package Versions for your NOW Instance

 1. Login to your NOW Instance as an Administrator
 2. In the Filter Navigator enter `sn_occ_stats.do`